Actor Osinachi Dike aka Apamanolly loses 2-year-old son after battling illness

-Condolences Pour In for Actor Osincahi Dike Aka Apamanolly As He Loses 2-Year-Old Son
+Condolences Pour In for Actor Osinachi Dike Aka Apamanolly As He Loses 2-Year-Old Son

 - The cold hand of death has visited comic actor Osinachi Dike popularly known as Apamanolly